Twiggy: 1970–1979

+She broke off with Justin de Villeneuve, who had been overseeing her business affairs since 1966, and released him from his duties as her manager, claiming in later years that "her career had more to do with that famous picture of her with those funny painted eyelashes, which appeared in the Daily Express under the headline 'The Face of '66'" than with his promotional efforts.

+Also in 1971, Twiggy released the single "Zoo de Zoo Zong", written by Roger Cook and Roger Greenaway and credited to Twiggy and Friends.
+In 1974, she made her West End stage debut in Cinderella; made a second feature, the thriller W (co-starring with her future husband Michael Witney); and hosted her own British television series Twiggs (later renamed Twiggy).

 In 1973, she appeared with David Bowie on the cover of his seventh album, Pin Ups. which entered the UK chart on 3 November 1973 and stayed there for 21 weeks, peaking at No. 1.
 She was also name-checked ("She'd sigh like Twig the wonder kid") in Bowie's song Drive-In Saturday for his Aladdin Sane album.

 In October 1975, she sang at the live performance of Roger Glover's The Butterfly Ball and the Grasshopper's Feast album at the Royal Albert Hall in London.
 The concert was filmed and produced by Tony Klinger and released to cinemas in 1976.
 In November 1976, she made an appearance on The Muppet Show, in which she sang the Beatles song, "In My Life".
 In 1976, she signed to Mercury Records and released the albums Twiggy and Please Get My Name Right, that contained both pop and country tunes.
 Twiggy sold very well, peaking on the UK charts at No. 33, and gave Twiggy a silver disc for good sales.
 The album contains Twiggy's top-20 hit single, "Here I Go Again".
 "Please Get My Name Right" made it to No. 35 in 1977.
 The single, "A Woman in Love", failed to chart for Twiggy in 1977 but was a hit for the Three Degrees in 1979.
 Twiggy also sang some of the songs in the first volume of Captain Beaky and His Band in 1977.